Learn About Medical Liens and What They Mean for Your Case

 A lien is the legal right of a creditor to be repaid for a debt via access to the property or assets of the debtor.

-There are many different types of liens, including real estate liens, judgment liens, and tax liens.
-For mass tort and personal injury claims, Wallace Miller specifically works with medical lien agreements related to your lawsuit.
+There are many different types of liens, including real estate, judgment, and tax liens.
+For mass tort and personal injury claims, Wallace Miller works with medical lien agreements related to your lawsuit.

 What is a medical lien or hospital lien?